The 20 Best Keratoconus Doctors Near Me in Baltimore, MD

 English

 Dr. Kraig Scot Bower is an associate professor of ophthalmology and the director of refractive surgery at the Wilmer Eye Institute.
 He specializes in refractive surgery (LASIK), cornea and external diseases of the eye and anterior segment surgery.
 Dr. Bower is a retired Army colonel, Medical Corps.
 From 2001 to 2010, he was the director of refractive surgery at Walter Reed Army Medical Center and served as the Army's refractive surgery subject matter expert, advising the Army Surgeon General on laser refractive surgery and managing the Army's Warfighter Refractive Eye Surgery Program.
 Dr. Bower is rated as a Distinguished provider by MediFind in the treatment of Keratoconus.
-His top areas of expertise are Keratoconus, Astigmatism, Cataract, and Nearsightedness.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Keratoconus, Astigmatism, Cataract, and Nearsightedness.
+Dr. Bower is board certified in American Board Of Ophthalmology.

 Elite in Keratoconus